konradrydzak/konradrydzak/README.md

 - Elementary Django usage
 - FastAPI implementaion
 - Simple ORM (SQLAlchemy) usage
+- Basics of containerization in Docker (with an ability to host apps using containers)

 ## Why the development towards becoming a programmer and not a job related to my field of studies?
 While studying and working out various projects for my classes and for myself - in my spare time, I noticed that solving various problems, searching for new knowledge and implementing it to my own needs is very interesting and engaging for me.
 When starting any project, I feel motivated and absorbed for hours on end.
 Even when problems require a lot of work to be solved, I strive hard to finally find a solution.